-The exact cause of peri-oral dermatitis is not fully understood.
-In many cases, peri-oral dermatitis is triggered by the use of topical steroids (steroid creams and ointments) on the face.
-It can also be triggered by steroid tablets or steroid inhalers taken for other medical conditions.
+Peri-oral dermatitis is usually triggered by use of steroid creams (topical steroids) on the face.
+It can also be triggered by steroid tablets or steroid inhalers taken for another medical condition.
+The exact cause of perioral dermatitis is not fully understood.